ASHUMHRPROJECTS1/Diy-Simple-Inverter/README.md

 > Connect the 12V Lead Acid Battery to the inverter, & your Inverter is
 > now Ready to power up your Small Ac appliances.
 >
-> New users will also get a \$30 coupon while registering atvia this
+> New users will also get a \$30 coupon while registering at JLCPCB via this
 > blue link.

 **Thank you for reading this guide, hopefully**, **this guide provides